BioPhoton/ngRe/README.md

 ## Observable Output Bindings

-A property decorator which turnes a view event into an observable and assingnes it to the related property.
+A property decorator which turns a view event into an observable and assigns it to the related property.

-The solution should work do most of his work in the component it self.
+The solution should work do most of his work in the component itself.
 Only a small piece in the template should be needed to link the view with the component property.

 ```typescript